pBxr/TagTool_WiZArd/README.md

 The use of the application for the _Archäologischer Anzeiger_ and the special requirements are the reason for the features used in this test version like:

-- setting automatical paragraph numberings
+- setting automatically paragraph numberings
 - setting hyperlink references to external bibliographical resources by a value list (list of references/bibliography)
 - setting tags for figure references
 - and so on
 Beginning with version 1.1.0 the application allows to export not only `.html` but also `.xml` files although it needs to be stressed that the `.xml` file is a non-valid intermediate product that will need manual finishing (see `--help` function).

-Although the use case and the implemented features for the semi-automatic formatting seems to be specific for the journal mentioned above, the application can be customized for other purposes since the design allows to alterate element tags or add functions for new kind of value lists and so on.
+Although the use case and the implemented features for the semi-automatic formatting seems to be specific for the journal mentioned above, the application can be customized for other purposes since the design allows to alternate element tags or add functions for new kind of value lists and so on.

 ## Mode of operation